natasha012/Kubernetes-Integration-with-Python-CGI/README.md

 # Kubernetes-Integration-with-Python-CGI
-Task Description 📄

-📌 In continuation of task 7.1 you need to Integrate Kubernetes commands that can be run through webUI created by you.
+To Integrate Kubernetes commands that can be run through webUI created by me.
-👉 This time create webUI page as such that using normal English conversation your all commands can run in background.
+Creating a webUI page as such that using normal English conversation your all commands can run in background.
 Example - when we write 'run deployment using httpd image' then it run complete deployment command in backend.

 Feature necessary -